 4. Relationships with the vendor, resulting in improved services, maximum values from vendor solutions and a focused approach to the client needs and goals.

 5. A Return on Investment as opposed to a Total Cost of Ownership.
 Clients need to see solutions that immediately pay for itself and then recover lost revenue while offering channels to new profit centers.

 Who Should Attend ?

 Thelearningtobefearless advocates that you belong to any of this you should consider attending such skill enhancement programs.
 Small business owners, customer service representatives, technical and support personnel, field service representatives, account managers, credit and billing specialists, as well as managers who want service excellence training.

 How You Will Benefit ?

 You would be able to deliver better, faster service, and increase customer satisfaction through a customer service excellence seminar.
-You will learn how to gain repeat business in Raffles Place Singapore.
+You will learn how to gain repeat business in City Hall Singapore.